RockSolt/bulma-phlex/README.md

 **Constructor Keyword Arguments:**

 - `classes`: Additional classes to be added to the `nav` element, such as "is-primary" or "has-shadow".
+- `container`: When true, wraps the content in a Bulma container.
+To set a constraint, such as "is-max-desktop", pass that string instead of true. (defaults to false)

+> [!NOTE]
+> Adding a container will limit the width of the Navigation Bar content according to Bulma's container rules.
+The background color of the navbar will still span the full width of the viewport.

 ### Pagination